literatecomputing/transcribe-with-whisper/README.md

 ---

 ## What this does

+TL;DR: takes a video file, makes an HTML page that tracks the transcription with the playing video and makes video jump to text that you click.
+A `.docx` file with timestamps, which should be suitable for use with packages like MAXQDA is also created.

 - Takes a video file (.mp4, .mov, or .mkv) and creates an audio-only file (.wav) for Whisper to process.
 I think that only mp4 files are likely to display in your browser, but don't know right now.
 It should also work on audio-only files, though it may need some fairly simple modifications to do that.